-We spend about a third of our lives asleep and even if we don't always remember it - we dream every night.
-In sleep research, there are several theories about what exactly happens during dreaming and what we go through vivid images and scenarios for night after night.
-So why we dream and what happens in the brain during it, you can find out here.
+We spend around a third of our lives sleeping and even if we can't always remember it - we dream every night.
+There are various theories in sleep research as to what exactly happens during dreaming and why we live through vivid images and scenarios night after night.
+You can find out here why we dream and what happens in the brain.

 Table of Contents

 - What happens in the brain when we dream?

 What does "dream" mean?Our brain never sleeps.
 When we are awake, our consciousness is constantly active and even when we are asleep, our body and brain do not completely rest.
 While important repair and recovery processes prepare our body for the next day, important processing takes place in the brain.

 Dreaming is defined as the subjective experience during sleep and accompanies us for around a quarter of the time we spend asleep.
 Even if we often don't remember it when we wake up, it has been scientifically proven that almost everyone dreams.
 Then we experience situations that, for example, address events of the past day, deal with conflicts and problems or enliven connections and relationships with people we know.
 However, location, time or plot are often bizarre and surreal – we all know that.
 So what is the purpose of these subjective experiences at night and what happens in our brain when we dream?